{{ summaryHeading }}

 Can I paste one word per line?

-Yes, but a one-cell row uses the same text as the cue and the word, which usually becomes a sketch-note cue rather than a visible picture.
-For a clearer sheet, use picture cue, word, hint rows.
+Yes.
+A one-cell row uses the same text as the cue and the word, which usually becomes a sketch-note cue.
+For clearer picture practice, use rows such as picture cue, word, hint.

 Why did my first row disappear?

 A first row such as Picture,Word,Hint is treated as a header and appears in Source Ledger as Header skipped.
-If it was meant to be a real prompt, change the wording so it no longer looks like column labels.
+If it should be a real prompt, change the wording so it no longer looks like column labels.

 Why does the sheet say review when it still prints?

-Review before printing means the sheet exists, but at least one teacher check found a concern such as too few pairs, more than 12 pairs, long words, more than 2 pages, duplicate rows, invalid rows, or cue types that do not match the selected cue style.
+Review before printing means a worksheet exists, but at least one teacher check found a concern such as too few pairs, more than 12 pairs, long words, more than 2 pages, duplicate rows, invalid rows, or cue types that do not match the selected cue style.

-Keep the same source rows, Shuffle seed, matching task, word-bank order, word case, labels, and layout.
-Changing those settings can change page choices or answer labels even when the seed text stays the same.
+Keep the same rows, seed, matching task, word-bank order, word case, labels, layout, and page grouping.
+Changing those settings can change answer labels even when the seed text stays the same.

 Do extra words become correct answers?

-Rows marked with extra:, distractor:, decoy:, unused:, or word bank: add unmatched choices to the word bank.
-They do not create new picture prompts or answer-key rows.
+No. Rows marked with extra:, distractor:, decoy:, unused:, or word bank: add unmatched word-bank choices.
+They do not create picture prompts or answer-key rows.

 Can this replace teacher review?

-No. The result organizes picture cues, words, labels, and checks, but a teacher or caregiver still needs to confirm that the pictures are recognizable, the words are appropriate, and the answer key matches the intended lesson.
+No. The sheet organizes picture cues, words, labels, and checks.
+A teacher, tutor, or caregiver still needs to confirm that the pictures are recognizable, the words are appropriate, and the key matches the lesson.

 Glossary: